iwh-halle/fdap-2024-gagankhetwani/apartment_analysis/README.md

 ### Key Findings

 1. **Governmental Policies and Homeownership**:
    - Governmental policies positively affect homeownership rates and social housing rates.
-Policies such as provision of cheaper loans, loan guarantees, subsidies, and tax exemptions have been effective in increasing homeownership and social housing[1].
+Policies such as provision of cheaper loans, loan guarantees, subsidies, and tax exemptions have been effective in increasing homeownership and social housing.
    - The study uses a leximetric approach to quantify these policies, creating composite indices to measure their impact.

 2. **Socioeconomic Determinants**:
    - Age, income, household size, race, ethnicity, and immigration status are significant determinants of housing tenure choice.
-Middle-aged individuals with sufficient savings are more likely to own homes, while younger people tend to rent due to higher mobility and lower savings[1].
+Middle-aged individuals with sufficient savings are more likely to own homes, while younger people tend to rent due to higher mobility and lower savings.

 3. **Impact of Housing Policies**:
    - Stimulating housing policies, though costly, are crucial for increasing the supply of affordable housing.
-These policies include both owner-occupied and social rental housing measures[1].
+These policies include both owner-occupied and social rental housing measures.
-   - The effectiveness of these policies varies across countries, with some nations like Germany focusing on subsidizing private landlords to provide low-cost dwellings to specific population groups[1].
+   - The effectiveness of these policies varies across countries, with some nations like Germany focusing on subsidizing private landlords to provide low-cost dwellings to specific population groups.

 4. **Homeownership and Social Housing Rates**:
-   - Homeownership rates have generally increased since World War II but experienced setbacks during economic downturns like the Great Recession of 2008-2009[1].
+   - Homeownership rates have generally increased since World War II but experienced setbacks during economic downturns like the Great Recession of 2008-2009.
-   - Social housing sectors are significant in many European countries, often larger than private rental sectors, indicating strong governmental support for social housing[1].
+   - Social housing sectors are significant in many European countries, often larger than private rental sectors, indicating strong governmental support for social housing.

 ## Hypotheses on Variables Influencing Apartment Prices in Frankfurt